Puja (Hinduism): Significance

 The purpose of the requests are to burn the past karmas to be able to experience oneness with the Brahman through the help of the deity.
-It is a form of bhakti Yoga whose final result aims to be the consciousness of god through homage to god.
-Nevertheless, even with this evolved theoretical spiritual significance, many people use puja as vehicle to petition desires and appeals, such as for good health of one's child, speedy recovery from illness, success in venture envisioned or such.
-In the structure and practice of puja, the mantras and rituals focus on spirituality, and any petitions and appeals are tacked only to the end of the puja.
+It is a form of bhakti yoga whose final result aims to be the consciousness of god through homage to god.
+Nevertheless, even with this evolved theoretical spiritual significance, many people use puja as a vehicle to petition desires and appeals, such as for the good health of one's child, speedy recovery from illness, success in an envisioned venture, or similar goals.
+In the structure and practice of puja, the mantras and rituals focus on spirituality, and any such petitions and appeals are only added to the end of the puja.

-Zimmer relates puja to yantras, with the rituals helping the devotee focus on the spiritual concepts.
-Puja in Hinduism, writes Zimmer, is a path and process of transformation of consciousness, where the devotee and the spiritual significance of the deity are brought together.
-This ritual puja process, in different parts of India, is considered to be liberating, releasing, purifying and a form of Yoga of spirit and emotions.
+Heinrich Zimmer relates puja to yantras, with the rituals helping the devotee to focus on the spiritual concepts.
+Puja in Hinduism, writes Zimmer, is a path and process of the transformation of consciousness, where the devotee and the spiritual significance of the deity are brought together.
+This ritual puja process, in different parts of India, is considered to be liberating, releasing, purifying, and a form of yoga of spirit and emotions.

-Puja in Hinduism sometimes involves themes beyond idols or images.
-Even persons, places, rivers, concrete objects or anything is seen as manifestations of divine reality by some Hindus.
-The access to the divine is not limited to renunciatory meditation as in yoga school of Hinduism or idols in bhakti school.
-For some the divine is everywhere, without limit to its form, and a puja to these manifestations signifies the same spiritual meaning to those who choose to offer a prayer to persons, places, rivers, concrete objects or anything else.
+Puja in Hinduism sometimes involves themes beyond sacred idols or images (murtis).
+This may include persons, places, rivers, concrete objects, or anything that is seen as manifestations of the divine reality by some Hindus.
+The access to the divine is not limited to renunciatory meditation, as in the Yoga school of Hinduism, or sacred idols, as in Bhakti traditions.
+For some, the divine is everywhere, without limit to its form, and a puja to these manifestations signifies the same spiritual meaning to those who choose to offer a prayer to persons, places, rivers, concrete objects or anything else.

 Types of Puja

+Puja offering tray with various objects used for Upachara rituals during puja.

 Pujas can be nitya, obligatory or daily, naimittika, occasional, or kamya, optionally undertaken for a desire.

-Pancopacara
+Pancopacara puja

 A pancopacara, or five-part, puja conventionally involves offering fragrant paste, fresh flowers, incense, a flame, and food to the deity.
-Once the food has been offered, it is considerd blessed, or prasada.
+Once the food has been offered, it is considered blessed, or prasada.
+It has the same structure as acts people would ordinarily perform for a quick reception, hospitality and affectionate interaction with a beloved guest.
+First the deity is greeted, acknowledged by name and welcomed, sometimes with a diya or lighted incense stick.
+The devotee proceeds to connect with the spiritual manifestation by meditating (a form of darshan), or chanting hymns and mantras, then personal prayers follow.
+After the prayer is finished, the spiritual visitor as the guest is affectionately thanked.
+A quick meditative puja is sometimes offered by some Hindus without an idol or image.
+According to Chris Fuller, an anthropologist, Hindu texts allow flexibility and abbreviated puja according to the occasion, needs, and personal preferences.